METAL AIR WATER SYRINGE TIP

 This argument is fundamentally wrong.
 When a dentist, orthodontist, or hygienist makes this statement, they are proving their belief that disposables are a safer alternative.

-There are many offices that only carry a small supply of disposable air water syringe tips for specific purposes.
-These purposes include treatment of friends, family and high-risk patients.
-The rest of their patients are treated with metal air water syringe tips.
-How does that make you feel?
-If they are using these tips on loved ones and high-risk patients, why would they not choose to follow these same safety practices on you or your family?
-In their minds they've agreed that single-use air water syringe tips offer a higher level of safety, however, in practice they are violating your safety.
+Many offices stock only a limited supply of disposable air water syringe tips for specific purposes.
+These purposes include treating friends, family, and high-risk patients.
+The rest of their patients receive treatment with metal air water syringe tips.
+How does this situation make you feel?
+If they are using these tips on loved ones and high-risk patients, why would they not choose to follow these same safety practices with you and your family?
+In their minds, they have acknowledged that single-use air water syringe tips offer a higher level of safety; however, in practice, they are compromising your safety.

 These actions also violate Universal Precautions.
-Universal Precautions as defined by the CDC and OSHA essentially states that all patients should be treated with the assumption that they are infected.
-The presumed infection could be mild like the flu virus or something much more serious.
-In fact, some of you reading this right now might be infected with something and not know it.
-Some people can be asymptomatic so they would have no reason to believe they are sick.
-There are other infected people that know they are carriers, but do not disclose their condition with healthcare providers.
+Universal Precautions, as defined by the CDC and OSHA, essentially dictate that all patients should be treated with the assumption that they are infected.
+The presumed infection could be as mild as the flu virus or something much more serious.
+In fact, some of you reading this right now might be infected with something and not even know it.
+Some people can be asymptomatic, so they would have no reason to believe they are sick.
+There are other infected individuals who know they are carriers but do not disclose their condition to healthcare providers.

-On your next visit, please ask your dentist, orthodontist, or hygienist how he/she defines whose life is valuable enough for disposable air water syringe tips.
+On your next visit, please ask your dentist, orthodontist, or hygienist how they defines whose life is valuable enough for disposable air water syringe tips.

 „We only use disposable air water syringe tips on family, friends, and high-risk patients.”